r1cksec/cheatsheets/theorie/azure.md

 #### Azure Blob Storage
 Stores unstructered data like files, videos, audio, etc.

+### Azure Files
+Fully managed file shares in the cloud which can be accessed via protocols such as SMB, NFS, or REST API.

 #### Azure Key Vault
 Azure Key Vaults are places where encrypted secrets can stored (types: key, secret, certificate).